MicrosoftDocs/cognitive-toolkit-docs/articles/Build-your-own-image-classifier-using-Transfer-Learning.md

 `python TransferLearning_Extended.py`

 The model is tested on five images of sheep and wolf each and predicts all labels correctly.
-The output file contains per line a json representation of the prediction results:
+The output file contains per line a JSON representation of the prediction results:

 ```
 [{"class": "Sheep", "predictions": {"Sheep":1.000, "Wolf":0.000}, "image": "..."}]